NixOS/nix/doc/manual/src/release-notes/rl-next.md

   more compliant one](https://github.com/ToruNiina/toml11).
 * Added `:st`/`:show-trace` commands to nix repl, which are used to set or toggle display of error traces.
+* New builtin function `builtins.zipAttrsWith` with same functionality as `lib.zipAttrsWith` from nixpkgs, but much more efficient.